Jense5/contains-ads/README.md

 # Contains Ads

-Function to check if a url contains an ad or not.
+Function to check if a url contains ads or not.

 ```sh
 $ yarn add contains-ads